 Apprenticeship Training is available in more than 20 trades.

 BCIT diploma containing a cooperative education (co-op) component

-The following five co-op programs are available to apprentices:
+The following three co-op programs are available to apprentices:

 Benefits of Apprenticeship Training

 - Earn while you learn.
 Eighty per cent (80%) of apprenticeship training is on the job.

 - Skilled trade workers/journeypersons are in demand.
 This demand will increase in the future.
 Demand is provincial, national and global.